Sevens Report Quarterly Letter

-So, I’m undercutting the competition on cost by 80% per quarter.
+So, I’m undercutting the competition on the cost by 80% per quarter.
 Or by 82%, annually.

 Now, that’s a serious discount.

-A Sevens Report Quarterly Letter subscription will cost $250/quarter (cancel any time, but no refunds on the current quarter’s letter) or $915 if you pay annually.
+A Sevens Report Quarterly Letter subscription costs just $250/quarter (cancel any time, but no refunds on the current quarter’s letter) or $915 if you pay annually.

-The way we see it, if we help you retain just one client or grab one additional allocation through sending these quarterly letters to clients, it will more than cover the cost!
+The way we see it, if we help you retain just one client or grab one additional allocation by sending these quarterly letters to clients, it will more than cover the cost!